Human Resources > Performance > Performance Appraisal FAQ

 An “Unsatisfactory” rating indicates that the employee does not meet the minimum expectations for the job in terms of results, work quality, or behaviors.
 Significant improvement is expected in the identified areas.
 If you expect to issue an “Unsatisfactory” rating, please contact HR Employee Relations prior to the review to discuss the reasons for the rating and the best course of action.
 A Performance Improvement Plan may or may not be warranted in the case of an “Unsatisfactory” rating depending on the circumstances.

-Recommendations or suggestions should be submitted to Jason Wells in the Office of Human Resources.
+Recommendations or suggestions should be submitted to the Workplace Learning & Performance team at firstname.lastname@example.org or (312) 362-8342.
 Additions to the Frequently Asked Questions (FAQs) will be collected and answered to improve the overall understanding of the performance appraisal process.
 Updates will be posted to support the process.

 For performance management questions, please contact the Workplace Learning & Performance team at email@example.com or (312) 362-8342.